 Step 2: Select the Mouse icon, in the subsequent panel, you will come across a setting that says, “Zoom using the scroll wheel while holding…”, then select what key you want to use to zoom in/out.

-There are also several zoom options to choose from.
+There are also several ways to zoom out or zoom in on Mac .
 These include zoom style, which lets you choose between zooming the entire screen, or picture-by-picture, where you are given a window that acts like a magnifying glass to zoom any portion of the screen you select.